jump-dev/DiffOpt.jl/docs/src/usage.md

 MOI.get(model, DiffOpt.ForwardObjectiveSensitivity())
 ```

-In the backward mode, we can calculate the parameter perturbation with respect to the objective perturbation:
+In reverse mode, we can calculate the parameter perturbation with respect to the objective perturbation:

 ```julia
 # Always a good practice to clear previously set sensitivities